underhillanna/PhotosynQ-Documentation/docs/desktop-application/installation.md

 3. The app gets installed into the default windows application folder (e.g. `C:\Program Files`).
 4. A short-cut is added to the Desktop.

+?> When using Windows older than Windows 10, a serial driver needs to be installed.
+Download the **Windows Serial Installer** from here: [Download](https://www.pjrc.com/teensy/serial_install.exe)

 ### **Mac**

 ![Installation of the Application from the Disk-Image (macOS)](images/install-application-mac.png)